Ultimate Guide to MagicBands at Walt Disney World

 What Does a MagicBand Look Like?

-MagicBands are flexible plastic wristbands, resembling a watch or bracelet.
-The basic, solid color MagicBands come in a variety of colors: pink, blue, red, green, orange, gray, purple, and yellow.
+MagicBands are flexible plastic wristbands that resemble watches or bracelets.
+The basic, solid-color MagicBands come in a variety of colors: pink, blue, red, green, orange, gray, purple, and yellow.
 You can choose which color you prefer when you order them in your My Disney Experience (MDE) account.
-(The complimentary service will end with trips in January 2021.)

 Pink Magic Band 2